avanishEpam/avanishEpam/README.md

 # Hi, This is Avanish :wave:

-I am Yasar, a computer geek; working as a Senior Software Engineer at [Epam Systems](https://www.epam.com/).
+I am Avanish, a computer geek; working as a Senior Software Engineer at [Epam Systems](https://www.epam.com/).
 I have been working on Salesforce platform for 7+ years.
 I have worked on various projects with diverse domains.
 I find solving problems and creating solutions to be the most exciting & rewarding.

 :mailbox: Reach me out!